 If you wish to add an image from your WordPress Media Library, click the Media Library button, and select the image.
 In the case of Insert from URL, enter the image URL in the box.

 You can also insert images in the Gutenberg editor using the Gallery block.
-This block can add multiple images to your post/page.
+The Gallery block in WordPress allows you to display multiple images in a grid layout—perfect for visual storytelling or product showcases.

 To add the Gallery block, click on the ‘+’ sign and select the Gallery block, as shown below.